Gastroesophageal reflux disease (GERD)

 - H2 blockers — These are prescribed at higher doses than those available in over-the-counter forms.

-- Proton pump inhibitors — A variety of proton pump inhibitors are available by prescription.
+- Proton-pump inhibitors (PPIs)— A variety of PPIs are available by prescription.

 - Motility drugs — These medications may help to decrease esophageal reflux.
 But they are not usually used as the only treatment for GERD.
 They help the stomach to empty faster, which decreases the amount of time during which reflux can occur.

 - Mucosal protectors — These medications coat, soothe, and protect the irritated esophageal lining.
 One example is sucralfate (Carafate).

 Surgery is an option for people with severe, difficult-to-control GERD symptoms.
 It may also be considered for people who have complications such as asthma or pneumonia, or scar tissue in the esophagus.
 Some people who do not want to take medications for a long time may choose surgery.